-“Natural or Alternative medicine” is medicine that makes little or no use of chemicals or surgery.
+“Alternative medicine” is medicine that makes little or no use of chemical substances or surgery.
 (Villeneuve, C.) Sondage auprès des Québécois usagers de médecine douce, Office des professions du Québec, August 1991, page (6) article (1.5)

-SECTION II – General provision
+SECTION II – General provisions

 SECTION III – Integrity and Objectivity

-SECTION IV – Availability and Diligence
+SECTION IV – Availability and diligence

-Lack of trust on the part of the patient
+- Lack of trust on the part of the patient

-- The patient no longer benefits from the practitioner’s services
+The patient no longer benefits from the practitioner’s services

-- Invitation by the patient to perform unfair, illegal or fraudulent acts
+- Invitation by the patient to perform unfair, illegal or fraudulent acts.

 SECTION VI – Independence

-Section VII – Professional Confidentiality
+Section VII – Professional Secrecy

 7.03.
-The Practitioner conceals the identity of his patients when using information obtained from them.
+The practitioner conceals the identity of his patients when using information obtained from them.